Having trouble with your Facebook post image not showing?

 But social media images on shared posts of an external page such as a blog post are stored elsewhere on the Internet.
 This is what can cause the problem of a Facebook post image not showing.

 Facebook only renders a copy of an external image.
 This is the process that can go wrong from time to time.

 It is also why you often see small square images that are cropped top and bottom instead of full-size images on Facebook posts.
 It is because the image dimensions are less than what Facebook requires to render in a larger size.

 It is a good idea to use high-quality images on your blog posts.
 But keep them to a moderate file size.
 If you use royalty free stock photos or any free images, make sure they are resized appropriately.

 If you are not sure about image dimensions, you can use this cheat sheet to check.

 The same process of rendering occurs on most social media sites.
-You can use steps one and three to resolve a similar no image problem on a shared post on Twitter or Linkedin.
+You can use steps one and three to fix a similar no image problem on a shared post on Twitter or Linkedin.

-When you share and promote your blog posts or book promotion articles on social media, it is vital that your image renders correctly.
+You should share and promote your blog posts or book promotion articles on social media.
+But it is vital that your image renders correctly.
 Especially for phone and tablet users.